Showing posts with label Arts and Cultural Heritage. Show all posts

 Eid'l Adha: Its Interfaith Significance

-This day marks the Islamic celebration of the 'Festival of Sacrifice' known as Eid-al Adha.
-This festival was unknown to me for many years despite being declared a holiday, and I hadn't understood much about its religious significance until recently when I made an Islamic and cultural immersion at the Manila Golden Mosque in celebration of the end of Ramadan or the Eid'l Fitr: A Moment of Peace.
+This day marks the Islamic celebration of the 'Festival of Sacrifice', known as Eid-al Adha.
+Despite being declared a holiday, this festival was unknown to me for many years, and I hadn't understood much about its religious significance until recently when I participated in an Islamic and cultural immersion at the Manila Golden Mosque in celebration of the end of Ramadan or the Eid'l Fitr: A Moment of Peace.

 Community Immersion at Manila Golden Mosque during the celebration of Eid'l Fitr on June 5, 2019